Gentle Monster Kiosk

 Young, trendy, and self aware

 Most of Gentle Monster's demographic are young people who are familiar with technology and care deeply about aesthetics and visuals.
-It was important to make everything feel smooth and gentle!
+It was important to make everything feel smooth and gentle :D

 USER JOURNEY